Engine for Weights, AI Compute & Serving

 EWACS

-Run open models on your own terms.
+Run open models on your own machine.

 Engine